*All prices are in USD $*

 For orders greater than 10 units, please contact our sales team for a quote: firstname.lastname@example.org

-NED is a new training platform to help rapidly scale the number of qualified COVID-19 nasal swab testers across Canada while also dramatically improving the accuracy of COVID-19 testing procedures.
-The NED patient simulator is 3D printed and features a realistic internal nasal anatomy from a patient CT scan to teach the best practices of nasopharyngeal swabbing.
+NED is a new training platform to help rapidly scale the number of qualified nasopharyngeal swab testers across Canada while also dramatically improving the accuracy of testing procedures.
+The NED patient simulator features a realistic internal nasal anatomy from a real patient CT scan to teach the best practices of nasopharyngeal swabbing.
 Combining hands-on practice with educational video modules, NED enables proper standardized training to be administered at scale.

 NED the Nasal Educator features: